jeancarl/twilio-watsoniot-openwhisk/README.md

 ![](assets/apiendpoint.png)

-Copy this URL into the **Messaging webhook** for the Twilio phone number in the Twilio console.
+Copy this URL into the **Messaging webhook** for the Twilio phone number in the Twilio console, **removing the .json extension**.
+This will return a TwiML response to the Twilio service.

 ![](assets/twilio.png)